Joseph-Armand Bombardier Canada Graduate Scholarships-Doctoral (CGS D) and SSHRC Doctoral Fellowships

 - CGS D: $35,000 a year for 3 years

 - Fellowship: $20,000 a year for 1 to 4 years

 Timelines and Deadlines

-- SGPS Deadline for Graduate Programs – November 15th
+- November 1st - SGPS Deadline for Graduate Programs to submit ranked recommendations.

 Administering the SSHRC Doctoral Fellowship Competition